MerkabaToken/MerkabaGame/MerkabaGameTest/README.md

 git clone https://github.com/MerkabaToken/MerkabaGame.git
 ```

-2. Change into the project directory:
+2. Change into the project directory(Use path specific to where repository is cloned):
 ```
-cd MerkabaGame
+cd ~/Desktop/MerkabaGame
 ```

 3.Build the project using Stack: